-(2c): The serving network of the eRG further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
-The HPLMN of 5RG updates its stored User Profiles of all impacted Users.
+(2c): The serving network of the PIN Element with gateway Capability further provides updated User Profiles of the services to 5G subscriber’s HPLMN.
+The HPLMN of PIN Element with gateway Capability updates its stored User Profiles of all impacted Users.